twistedstream/auth0-user-management-service/README.md

 ## Key features

+* Quickly set up a REST API that can be used by a frontend app in your Auth0 account to manage your users without having to build your own from scratch
+* Provisioning and deployment of your own instance of the service is a snap since its a [Webtask](https://webtask.io)
-* Authenticate an admin user with a configured client secret
+* Authenticate and authorize "admin" users with a JWT that contains the claims you specify
-* Authorize an admin user by configuring the service with required claims that need to exist in an inbound Bearer token (JWT)
-* Gain the necessary access to the [Auth0 Management API](https://auth0.com/docs/api/v2) by configuring the service with an API access token and an Auth0 account domain (tenant)
-* Endpoints exposed by the service simply reverse-proxy calls to associated Users resource endpoints in the Management API for maximum flexibility and future-proofing
+* Endpoints exposed by the service simply reverse-proxy calls to associated Users resource endpoints in the [Auth0 Management API](https://auth0.com/docs/api/v2) for maximum flexibility and future-proofing
-* The service is implemented as a [webtask](https://webtask.io) so instances can easily be provisioned and deployed as a user-managament backend for any Auth0 account
+* Your service instances gains the necessary access to the Auth0 Management API with an API access token that you configure

+## Demo

+To see this service in action, check out this [sample frontend Angular app](https://twistedstream.github.io/auth0-user-management-service), which calls a demo instance of the Webtask service.
+You can view the source to that frontend app [here](https://github.com/twistedstream/auth0-user-management-service/tree/gh-pages).

 ## Provision